 Today, the Riddle Brothers Ranch National Historic District is part of the historical context of pioneer settlement and the development of the livestock industry in the American West.

-The structures remaining on this pioneer ranch and their setting conjure up images of simpler times… homemade housing, handcrafted furnishings, kerosene lights, candles, streams full of trout, and habitats conducive to both livestock production and the support of wildlife.
-The Riddle Brothers Ranch was part of Oregon’s last frontier — a settlement on semiarid lands which captured the interest of thousands of speculators and home-seekers in the northern Great Basin between 1900 and 1920.
+The structures remaining on this pioneer ranch and their setting conjure images of simpler times… homemade housing, handcrafted furnishings, kerosene lights, candles, streams full of trout, and habitats conducive to livestock production and the support of wildlife.
+The Riddle Brothers Ranch was part of Oregon’s last frontier — a settlement on semiarid lands that captured the interest of thousands of speculators and home-seekers in the northern Great Basin between 1900 and 1920.

 The Bureau of Land Management has restored and stabilized the structures without changing the quality or historical representation of the buildings.
 The pioneer ranch complex is maintained as an open-air museum with original artifacts displayed where they were used.
-Many visitors enjoy discovering the historic structures scattered across the ranch meadows including the Frederick Riddle house, cookhouse, barn, root cellar, and blacksmith shop/tack room; and the Benjamin Riddle house, barn, bathhouse, root cellar, and willow corral.
+Many visitors enjoy discovering the historic structures scattered across the ranch meadows, including the Frederick Riddle house, cookhouse, barn, root cellar, and blacksmith shop/tack room; and the Benjamin Riddle house, barn, bathhouse, root cellar, and willow corral.
 Unfortunately, the Walter Riddle House was destroyed by wildfire in 1994, and all that remains today is the stone fireplace.